ckyycc/hana-os-monitor-ui/README.md

-# Frontend of HANA Server Operating System Monitoring Tool
+# HANA Server Operating System Monitoring Tool (Frontend)

 ## Functionalities:
 * Shows the over all status of all servers